Over the 25 plus years that I have helped people traveling to Costa Rica, I am often asked variations of the same questions consistently.

 We would like to take our children to Costa Rica for 10 – 14 days.
 They will be 7 and 10 at that time.
 We would like to see volcanoes, zipline through the rain forest, see some local culture and spend some time at the beach.
 Can you suggest some other activities and a possible itinerary that will be family friendly?

 Would we be better off on a tour, based at a resort (and go on day trips) or a self-drive trip?
 Our kids are good travelers and are very curious.
-My husband and I both like adventurous travel (we backpacked through Turkey) and resort vacations.
 Also – When should we go?
-We are teachers and can only go at Christmas or July/Aug.
+We can only go at Christmas or July/Aug.

 I will take the last part first.
 Please avoid Christmas and New years wherever possible.
 Its vacation time in Costa Rica too and the beaches are very crowded with tourists and locals.
 Restaurants take forever, rooms are going for a premium, and its just not what you came to Costa Rica for.
 The self drive is the way to go and can check my post here for some ideas.